fetchai/docs-archived/docs/decentralisation.md

 * Expedia: Hotel owners and people looking for hotel rooms connect to each other through Expedia, rather than communicating and transacting directly together.
 * Messaging services such as WhatsApp: People communicate with each other through a centrally controlled and owned messaging service.
 * Amazon: Buyers and sellers interact commercially through Amazon.
+* Client-server model: Clients interact with each other only through the server, a great example of this is email where communication between two users goes through a server.

 ## Why are decentralized systems useful?
-Decentralised systems are useful because they are open and democratic, more transparent, and thye are run solely in the interests of their participants by their participants.
+Decentralised systems are useful because they are open and democratic, more transparent, and they are run solely in the interests of their participants by their participants.

 ## Positive characteristics
 There are 4 key positive characteristics of decentralized systems:

-* **Democratic** Decentralized systems require participation in order to successfully function, and therefore they are intrinsically democratic systems.
+* **Democratic** Decentralized systems require participation in order to successfully function, and therefore they are naturally democratic systems.
 * **Open**
 Participants can freely join or leave as they wish,.
 The system is open to new participants and does not stop existing ones leaving.
 * **Public**
 Because decentralized systems are managed and run by their participants (Democratic) and anyone can in principle join the system or leave (Open), these systems tend to be public and their inner workings are not kept confidential.
 * **Transparent**
-In order for the participants of a decentralized system to contribute to its liveliness, they must be aware of how the system works, how it is managed, and so on.
-Therefore, decentralized systems tend to be quite transparent.
+In order for the participants of a decentralized system to contribute to its liveliness, they must be made aware of how the system works, how it is managed, and so on.
+Decentralized systems therefore tend to be quite transparent.
 * **Trust minimisation** The fact that in decentralised systems, participants do not have to go through central authorities to interact with others and achieve their goals means there is no need to trust central entities to handle your needs.
 Any guarantees needed by the system has to be provided by the system itself and the way it is designed and (due to Transparency) this is typically well known.